 Lifespan: | 5-7 year |

-It would be best if you separated the parent Electric Yellow Tetra from their young ones.
+It would be best to separate the parent Electric Yellow Tetra from their young ones.
 They have grown a little, and I added them to another 10-gallon fish tank.
 You need to provide your Electric Yellow Tetra with 78° to 82°F water, which is slightly more complicated than regular tap water.

 Electric Yellow Tetra feed on insects, shrimp, worms, and other seafood types in the wild.

-The Electric Yellow Tetra usually grows up to about 3.2 cm, but they can get more extensive depending on what tank you decide to keep them in.
+The Electric Yellow Tetra usually grows up to about 3.2 inches, but they can get more extensive depending on what tank you decide to keep them in.

 7. Glowlight Tetra